nhsconnect/ITK3-Messaging-Distribution/pages/explore/defs_overview.md

 For ITK3 message flows, the use of message definitions to replace interactions has been implemented.
 This section describes the use of message definitions and their proposed usage to help with versioning and managing changes for consumers.

 The FHIR MessageDefinition resource defines the characteristics of a message that can be shared between systems, including the type of event that initiates the message, the content to be transmitted and what response(s), if any, are permitted.
 NHS Digital has profiled this resource for ITK3 messaging over MESH.
-The profile contains a complex extension that contains sub-extensions to allow all the components (known as FHIR assets) within the message bundle to be defined along with the version of each asset.
+The profile contains a complex extension that contains sub-extensions to allow all the components (known as FHIR assets) within the Message Bundle to be defined along with the version of each asset.
 The FHIR assets are categorised using a [FHIR value set](http://hl7.org/fhir/ValueSet/all-types).
 The current asset types that are used in the message definition are:

 - Profiles (StructureDefinitions)
 - Extensions